-By undertaking Doctoral research, you'll likely come across many obstacles along the way - so prepare for life as a PhD student by discovering how to overcome these five potential problems
+By undertaking Doctoral research, you'll likely be presented with many obstacles along the way - to prepare for life as a PhD student, discover how to overcome these five potential problems

 Owning your time

-Strong time management is one of the most important parts of PhD study.
-You should therefore treat your Doctorate as a full-time job, while also appreciating that a complete lack of leisure time can be damaging to your health and chances of success.
+Strong time management is one of the most important aspects of PhD study.
+You should view your Doctorate the same as a full-time job, while also appreciating that a complete lack of leisure time can be damaging to your health and chances of success.

 'Sending large chunks of work to supervisors is a common pitfall.
 Short and regular submissions are much more productive,' he adds.